 Reference Material in Evernote will appear in Facile Things.

-Pro Projects and Task can be endless nested
+Pro Projects and Tasks can be endlessly nested

 You can nest multiple projects with tasks, there is no limit.